Package 'iotables'

 data_table

-A symmetric input-output table, a use table, a margins or tax table retrieved by the iotable_get.
-In case you use type="tfu" you need to input a full iotable, create by the iotable_get, because the final demand column is in the second quadrant of the IOT.
+A symmetric input–output table, use table, margins, or tax table retrieved by iotable_get().
+If you request total = "tfu" (total final use), you must supply a full table from iotable_get() because the TFU column is in the second quadrant.

 total